-2019-2020 Seasons of Play

-Season Start Date End Date

-Fall September 3 rd , 2019 November 30 th , 2019

-Winter November 25 th , 2019 March 7 th , 2020

-Spring March 1 st , 2020 June 6 th , 2020
+2020-2021 Seasons of Play (seasons of play are subject to change due to COVID-19) Season Start Date End Date Fall September 8 rd , 2020 December 5 th , 2020 Winter November 30 th , 2020 March 13 th , 2021 Spring March 1 st , 2021 June 5 th , 2021

-429.0 2019-2020 SEASONS OF PLAY BY SPORT AND AREA:
+429.0 2020-2021 SEASONS OF PLAY BY SPORT AND AREA:

 Senior Seasons of Play

 Aquatics Cross Country

 Fall Field Hockey Football

-i ali Soccer (Boys) Volleyball
+l raii Soccer (Boys) Volleyball

 Basketball Curling

 Winter Gymnastics Skiing

-Winter Snowboarding Wrestling
+vviiitei Snowboarding Wrestling

 Badminton Golf

 Spring Mountain Biking Rugby (Boys) (15-a-side)

 Soccer (Girls) Tennis

 Track and Field Ultimate

-- 430.0 Grade eight (8) and grade nine (9) sports designate their own seasons of play with permission from the BCSS Board of Directors or its designates. - 430.1 The following grade eight (8) and grade nine (9) sports currently have approval to play outside the designated Season of Play as indicated in 428.0 Please contact the BCSS office to request changes or additions to this list.
+- 430.0 Grade eight (8) and grade nine (9) sports designate their own seasons of play with permission from the BCSS Board of Directors or its designates. - The following grade eight (8) and grade nine (9) sports currently have approval to play outside the designated Season of Play as indicated in 428.0 Please contact the BCSS office to request changes or additions to this list.
 The full list will be available on our website under "Sports" in the menu on the left.